top of page

 Our Mission

-Dover Interfaith Mission for Housing is dedicated to building pathways of hope that empower the unhoused, transforming their lives and contributing to genuine community in Central Delaware.
+DIMH is dedicated to building pathways of hope that empower the unhoused, transforming their lives and contributing to genuine community in Central Delaware.

 3Y1A6839.jpg